api3dao/airnode/README.md

 contributors is that you need to add a changeset by running `yarn changeset` which contains what packages should be bumped, their associated semver bump types and some markdown which will be inserted into changelogs.

-Changeset is required to merge a PR if it changes one of the monorepo packages.
+A changeset is required to merge a PR if it changes one of the monorepo packages.
 If you really do not want to include a changeset, you have to generate an empty one by running `yarn changeset:empty`.
-Note, that changeset is not required for dependabot PRs.
+Note that a changeset is not required for dependabot PRs.

 > Tip: Add `export EDITOR="code --wait"` to `.bashrc` to make it possible to write changelog description in VS Code (you
 > can adapt the configuration for other editor similarly).